cteerara/pytest-example/README.md

-# How to use pytest and coverage
+# A very minimal example on how to run a unit test in your python project
 ## Installs
 1. pip3 install --user pytest
 2. pip3 install --user coverage